gitseitanaka/study-mjpegstream/README.md

+* This repository is for the study of 'node.js'.
-This code as the base is the following: http://thejackalofjavascript.com/rpi-live-streaming/
+* This code as the base is the following: http://thejackalofjavascript.com/rpi-live-streaming/